Great chess: Great Chess Completed

 Black's 1st, 2nd, and 3rd rows are arranged following rotation symmetry as in the standard setup: but the 4th row is arranged with reflection symmetry, so that the pawns of bulls face each other.
 Note that there is only one camel, but three knights (one knight replaces the missing camel).
 A sea monster replaces the vizier.

-The manuscript does not offer guidance as to how the extra pieces move.
+The manuscript does not offer guidance as to how the extra pieces move, historians have given different suggestions.
 Duncan Forbes suggested in 1860 that the lion should combine the moves of rook and giraffe; the bull should combine the moves of picket and giraffe; and the revealer should combine the moves of picket and rook.
 (He gave the picket the move of the modern bishop, thus making the revealer identical to the modern queen.)
-Jean-Louis Cazaux suggested in 2012 instead that the extra pieces were simple leapers: the lion a (3,0)-leaper, the bull a (3,2)-leaper, and the revealer a (3,3)-leaper.
+Jean-Louis Cazaux suggests instead that the extra pieces were simple leapers: the lion a (3,0)-leaper, the bull a (3,2)-leaper, and the revealer a (3,3)-leaper.
 Both assume that the sea monster is identical to the vizier: a (1,0)-leaper.

+Turkish Great Chess and other similar variants

+Great chess seems to have remained popular in Persia and Central Asia for the following centuries.
+Turkish great chess was one popular descendant of Timurid Great chess.
+This variant used an even bigger 13x13 board and introduced another unique piece called the rhino (Rh) which can move like a knight or a bishop.
+This Great chess variant is described in a Turkish encyclopedia by Abū'r-Rafīd Muḥammad Ḥafīd Ibn-Muṣṭafā ʿĀšir published in Istanbul between 1805 and 1806.

+Each player has: a king, 1 counselor / ferz (moves like orthodox chess queen), 1 grand vizier (move like queen+knight, i.e. amazon), 2 gazelles (move like Timur's camel, 3-1 leaper), 2 rhinoceroses (B+N), 2 elephants, 2 horses, 2 rooks, and 13 pawns.

+The starting array is as follows: